 If none of these work, you can trust that the medicine will find you this way or another! 😉

 I wish you the best of luck in your journey!
 Leave a comment down below if you happen to visit any of these magical places 🙏🏼

 “I feel so grateful to Ayahuasca for giving me the objective introspection I desperately needed.
 It slapped me in the face and opened my eyes to the true nature of reality.
-Of course the experience wears off but the my eyes are now open… wide open.
+Of course, the experience wears off but my eyes are now open… wide open.
 The insight I have gained and the positive changes I have made will never wear off.
-There are many paths which will all ultimately lead to the same goal.
+There are many paths, which will all ultimately lead to the same goal.
 We all have to cross this river at some point but which rocks we use to cross it is our choice…”